-Age and delinquency are related.
-The association between them was originally observed by the nineteenth-century French criminologist, Adolphe Quetelet, who noted that crime peaks in the late teens through the mid-twenties.
-Today, the age-crime curve is a well-established fact; it states that crime rates increase during preadolescence, peak in late adolescence, and steadily decline thereafter.
-The high point of the curve is slightly different for serious violent and property offenses.
-Arrests for serious violent crimes peak at age 18 and then steadily decline; by comparison, arrests for serious property crimes top out at age 16 and decrease consistently thereafter.
-Juveniles whose behavior fits this pattern are called adolescence-limited offenders because their delinquency is restricted to the teenage years.
-112
+association between them was originally observed by the 19th-century French criminologist, Adolphe Quetelet, who noted that crime peaks in the late teens through the mid-20s.
+Nearly two centuries later, the basic observation from Quetelet stands.
+Patrick Lussier and Jay Healy examined recidivism among convicted sex offenders and found that measures relating to age were the strongest determinants of whether offenders would recidivate.
+In fact, an offender's age at release from prison was as strong a predictor of recidivism as a sex offender classification tool.82 Today, the age-crime curve is a well-established fact.
+It states that crime rates increase during preadolescence, peak in late adolescence, and steadily decline thereafter.
+83 The high point of the curve is slightly different for serious violent and property offenses.
+Arrests for serious violent crimes peak at age 18 and then steadily decline.
+By comparison, arrests for serious property crimes top out at age 16 and decrease consistently thereafter.
+Juveniles whose behavior fits this pattern are called adolescence-limited offenders because their delinguency is restricted to the teenage years.
+84

 The general age-crime curve does not apply to all juveniles.
-Some children begin and end their involvement in delinquency at earlier and later ages (see Chapter 7).
+Some children begin and end their involvement in delinquency at earlier and later ages.
 Variation in offending patterns among juveniles has been observed across offense type, by sex, and by race.
 For instance, (1) violent offending by girls peaks earlier than violent offending by boys and (2) African American children are more likely than whites to continue offending into early adulthood.
-What is constant across all categories of juveniles is that they commit fewer crimes as they grow older-a process that criminologists call the aging-out phenomenon.
-114
+What is constant across all categories of juveniles is that they commit fewer crimes as they grow older-a process criminologists call the aging-out phenomenon.

-Several competing explanations have been put forth regarding why crime diminishes with age: $^{115}$
+Several competing explanations have been put forth regarding why crime diminishes with age:

 - Personalities change as juveniles mature.
-Once-rebellious adolescents often become adults who exercise self-control over their impulses. - Adolescents become aware of the costs of crime.
+Oncerebellious adolescents often become adults who exercise self-control over their impulses. - Adolescents become aware of the costs of crime.
 They start to realize they have too much to lose if they are caught and too little to gain. - Peer influences over behavior weaken with age.
 As juveniles grow older, the importance of their peers' opinions of them decreases. - For males-inasmuch as aggression is linked to levels of testosterone, a male sex hormone-as they grow older, the level of testosterone in their body decreases, as does their aggressiveness. - Some crimes, such as strong-arm robbery and burglary, decline with age because older people lack the physical strength or agility to commit them. - The need for money decreases.
 It is much more difficult for juveniles to get money than adults.
 As adolescents grow older, their prospects for full-time employment increase.